jetbrains-academy/sql-course/Lesson3/task1/task.md

 SELECT 'Planet ' || name FROM Planet
 ```

-You may think that the engine loops over all rows of the table `Planet` and for each row
+You may think that the database engine loops over all rows of the table `Planet` and for each row
 inserts the value of the attribute `name` from that row into the expression
 `'Planet' || name` and writes the result as the output row.